kelObaCodes/searchSpaceCenters/README.md

 NOTE - `onResize event` has not been implemented yet you have to refresh the page (only once) when viewing on desktop and mobile

+### App Context

+The app at it's core is separated into 3 components
+# List
+# Notification
+# Search

+For state management : The shared state within each component is handled by `Redux`

+For styling: `Styled components` plugin was used

 ## Available Scripts

 In the project directory, you can run: